stomp-js/ng2-stompjs/docs-src/SockJS.md

 ## Notes

-- Currently it is initial support.
+- It is an initial release.
 - The configuration overrides the `url` to be used a `socketProvider` function.
 It will be streamlined in next minor release.